Kansas City Photographer

 Kansas City native, born to a poor family, I used art to cope with a dim childhood.

 By 2010, I was a full-time photographer, editor, and retoucher.
-I was a 19 year old kid meeting with clients and creating itineraries.
-The studio photographed at least 50-70 weddings a year and I was the one who touched all the photos for a good chunk of time.
+I was 19 years old meeting with clients and creating itineraries.
+The studio photographed at least 50-70 weddings a year and, eventually, I was the one who touched all the photos.
 Sorting, color, light, retouching, and shooting either lead or second for most of them.

 Weddings are my specialty.
-I hadn’t even simply attended a wedding as a guest until I had photographed twenty or so.
-It was sort of worked into my DNA at a young age and now they’re like speaking a second language.
+I hadn’t attended a wedding as a guest until I had photographed twenty or so.
+Weddings were sort of worked into my DNA at a young age and now they’re like speaking a second language.
 I am lucky for that opportunity to clean the studio.
-I can vouch for grunt work turning into something real.
+I can vouch for grunt work turning into a real opportunity.

-I tried starting my photography business twice before I finally worked hard enough in June 2017 to make my dream come to life.
-Thankfully, 2018 proved to be so successful that I figured why not stay in business another year :p
+I tried starting my photography business twice and I finally worked hard enough in June 2017 to make my dream come to life.

-Over 180 weddings and countless people photographed in my career, my work has been internationally, nationally, and locally published in magazines, books, and online.
-Adobe and Canon are my main tools, but my ability to produce is thanks to my studies, discipline by mentors, and my pure ambition.
+Over 180 weddings and countless people photographed, my work has been internationally, nationally, and locally published in magazines, books, and online.
+Adobe and Canon are my main tools, but my ability to produce is thanks to my experience, mentors, and pure ambition.